dylanrees/citizen-science/README.md

  * [Public Library of Science (PLOS)](https://plos.org/) - Nonprofit organization that publishes open-access journals and also advocates for openness and tranparency in science.
  * [arXiv](http://arxiv.org/) - A Cornell-supported site for sharing and discussing early drafts of scientific papers (mostly physics and math).
  * [Directory of Open Access Journals](https://doaj.org/) - Over 9000 journals listed.
+ * [Investigative Dashboard] - A tool for researchers, especially journalists, to share documents and findings.

 ## Literature and Philosophy